danielterwiel/vitest-alias-mocked-import/README.md

 ### Reproduction

 - In `./tests/Component.test.js` we import the component `./Component.vue`
-- In the test we mock two imports: a normal import and an import that imports an aliassed import
+- In the test we mock two imports: a normal import and an import that imports an aliased import

 First start the vitest in watch mode